PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Creating internet gateway
     Setting up subnets
     Setting up security group
+    Provisioning ECR repository
+    Authenticating with ECR
+    Setting default Docker build namespace
     Provisioning Infrastructure ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
     Infrastructure successfully provisioned!
     Created work pool 'my-ecs-pool'!
     ```

     </div>

+    !!! tip "Default Docker build namespace"
+        After infrastructure provisioning completes, you will be logged into your new ECR repository and the default Docker build namespace will be set to the URL of the registry.

+        While the default namespace is set, you will not need to provide the registry URL when building images as part of your deployment process.

+        To take advantage of this, you can write your deploy scripts like this:

+        ```python hl_lines="14" title="example_deploy_script.py"
+        from prefect import flow
+        from prefect.deployments import DeploymentImage

+        @flow(log_prints=True)
+        def my_flow(name: str = "world"):
+            print(f"Hello {name}!
+I'm a flow running in a ECS task!")

+        if __name__ == "__main__":
+            my_flow.deploy(
+                name="my-deployment",
+                image=DeploymentImage(
+                    name="my-repository:latest",
+                    platform="linux/amd64",
+                )
+            )
+        ```

+        This will build an image with the tag `<ecr-registry-url>/my-image:latest` and push it to the registry.

+        Your image name will need to match the name of the repository created with your work pool.
+You can create new repositories in the ECR console.

 === "Azure Container Instances"